tony-blackie/form-constructor/README.md

 ### Run:
 ```
-npm start
+1. npm start
+2. Wait till you see: 'Webpack: bundle is now VALID'

-Go to localhost:8080 in your browser
+3. Go to localhost:8080 in your browser
 ```

 ### Run tests: